elmtree-askmo/cloudcannon-app/content/learn/health-studies/why-is-the-population-attributable-proportion-par-important-for-public-health-interventions.md

 url: /learn/health-studies/questions/why-is-the-population-attributable-proportion-par-important-for-public-health-interventions
 score: -1.0
 related_article1:
-    id: 163074
+    id: 163334
-    title: What is the significance of years of potential life lost (YPLL) in public health?
+    title: >-
+        Explain the concept of person-time in the context of incidence rate calculation.
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-years-of-potential-life-lost-ypll-in-public-health
+    url: /learn/health-studies/questions/explain-the-concept-of-persontime-in-the-context-of-incidence-rate-calculation
 related_article2:
-    id: 163337
+    id: 163343
-    title: How is person-years of observation calculated, and why is it important in dynamic populations?
+    title: >-
+        How is the Population Attributable Proportion (PAR%) calculated, and what assumptions must be made?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-personyears-of-observation-calculated-and-why-is-it-important-in-dynamic-populations
+    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-must-be-made
 related_article3:
-    id: 163346
+    id: 163230
-    title: How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
+    title: >-
+        What is a rate in epidemiology, and how can it be misunderstood?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
+    url: /learn/health-studies/questions/what-is-a-rate-in-epidemiology-and-how-can-it-be-misunderstood
 related_article4:
-    id: 163066
+    id: 163343
-    title: Why is it crucial to use the correct denominator when calculating a proportion?
+    title: >-
+        How is the Population Attributable Proportion (PAR%) calculated, and what assumptions must be made?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-it-crucial-to-use-the-correct-denominator-when-calculating-a-proportion
+    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-must-be-made
 related_article5:
-    id: 163225
+    id: 163063
+    title: >-
-    title: How is the numerator used in measures of disease frequency determined?
+        Why is the denominator important in measures of disease frequency, and how can it vary across populations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-numerator-used-in-measures-of-disease-frequency-determined
+    url: /learn/health-studies/questions/why-is-the-denominator-important-in-measures-of-disease-frequency-and-how-can-it-vary-across-populations
 ---

 &nbsp;